Executing Simulations

 import hoomd

-Define a function that creates a Simulation object based on the signac job:
+"""Create a Simulation object based on the signac job."""

 simulation = hoomd.Simulation(device=cpu, seed=job.statepoint.seed)